 - Describe one to three potential projects that interest you as possible ideas for your culminating experience (thesis) project.
-These could be a musical performance idea, a recording project, an original album idea, or other initiative that you would like to pursue while at Berklee.
+These could be a musical performance idea, a recording project, artistic research or other initiative that you would like to pursue while at Berklee.
 Each description should be one paragraph long, as specific as possible, and include how each project will foster your academic, artistic, musical, and professional growth.

 Optional: In addition to the above requirements, the following materials may also be submitted for consideration:

 - A link to your personal website or Facebook artist page that conveys a sense of your artistry.

 - One-page artist biography, not in first person.
 Note that this is different from the Statement of Purpose and Resume.

 Applicants must answer the following questions, either by providing a link to a short video no more than three minutes long, or in a written document of approximately 500-750 words.